Bernard M. Shanley: 1948 and 1952 presidential campaigns

 In 1947 and 1948, he served as New Jersey campaign manager for Harold Stassen's presidential campaign under future Supreme Court Chief Justice Warren E. Burger.

 In 1951, Shanley became involved in efforts to draft Dwight D. Eisenhower to run for president as a Republican.
 While Eisenhower delayed his decision to run, Shanley again backed Stassen as a stalking horse candidate, serving as national manager of the Stassen campaign.
 Shanley unsuccessfully advised Stassen, who won only his home state of Minnesota, against efforts to campaign as a compromise between Eisenhower and Ohio Senator Robert A. Taft at the 1952 Republican National Convention, leading Stassen to marginalize him within the campaign.
 At the convention, Shanley, along with Burger, Edward Thye and Walter Judd, maneuvered to have the Minnesota delegation vote for Eisenhower against Stassen's wishes.

 After Eisenhower won the nomination, Shanley joined his campaign and accompanied Eisenhower on most campaign stops.
 He was appointed to manage the scandal surrounding vice presidential nominee Richard Nixon, who was accused of receiving covert funding from supporters via a slush fund, but the project was abandoned after Nixon made his Checkers speech.
-Shanley also represented the campaign on New York City television, debating W. Averill Harriman and James Farley.
+Shanley also represented the campaign on New York City television, debating W. Averell Harriman and James Farley.